5 ft and 1520 mm gauge railways

 Railways with a railway track gauge of first appeared in the United Kingdom and the United States.
 This gauge became commonly known as "Russian gauge", because the government of the Russian Empire chose it in 1843.
 Former areas and states (such as Finland) of the Empire have inherited this standard.
-However in 1970, Soviet Railways re-defined the gauge as 1,520 mm.
+However, in 1970, Soviet Railways redefined the gauge as 1,520 mm.